Keynote to BC Summer Camps Association, January 2018

 Though he knew a handful of people, he remembers feeling like an outsider at first.
 There was a camp culture with unfamiliar routines and, as he put it, a strange lingo.
 He went for the first week as a camper, and along with a few other church kids, stayed a few more weeks as a volunteer.

 His second summer at Keats was much better.
 Once again, he attended as a camper for one week and then stayed a few more weeks as a worker.
 He went back as staff for his third year.
-Being at camp taught him valuable leadership skills, but more importantly, it is where he met the young woman who became his wife 14 years later.
+Being at camp taught him valuable leadership skills, but, more importantly, it was where he met the young woman who would become his wife 14 years later.

 So, why did I tell you about my three sons’ Summer Camp Experiences?